Canon SX730 vs Sony WX800

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony WX800 is notably smaller (16 percent) than the Canon SX730.
 Moreover, the WX800 is markedly lighter (22 percent) than the SX730.
 In this context, it is worth noting that neither the SX730 nor the WX800 are weather-sealed.

 Concerning battery life, the SX730 gets 250 shots out of its NB-13L battery, while the WX800 can take 370 images on a single charge of its NP-BX1 power pack.
-The power pack in the WX800 can be charged via the USB port, which can be very convenient when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 Any camera decision will naturally be influenced heavily by the price.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The two cameras under review were launched at the same price and fall into the same market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.